nicolasH/frankensteins/README.md

 ## Readme for Frankenstein's

-_The answer to your questions about blogging in 42 line of bash (and thousands of lines of C)._
+\_\_\_.sh : _The answer to your questions about static html blogs in 42 line of bash (and thousands of lines of C)._

->_"His limbs were in proportion, and I had selected his features as beautiful.
+>"His limbs were in proportion, and I had selected his features as
+>beautiful.
 Beautiful!--Great God!
-His yellow skin scarcely covered the work of muscles and arteries beneath; his hair was of a lustrous black, and flowing; his teeth of a pearly whiteness; but these luxuriances only formed a more horrid contrast with his watery eyes, that seemed almost of the same colour as the dun white sockets in which they were set, his shrivelled complexion and straight black lips."_
+His yellow skin scarcely covered
+>the work of muscles and arteries beneath; his hair was of a lustrous
+>black, and flowing; his teeth of a pearly whiteness; but these
+>luxuriances only formed a more horrid contrast with his watery eyes,
+>that seemed almost of the same colour as the dun white sockets in
+>which they were set, his shrivelled complexion and straight black
-- Mary Shelley, 'Frankenstein'
+>lips." - Mary Shelley, 'Frankenstein'

-The goal of this software is to generate a static html blog from markdown compliant files.
+This software generates a static html blog from markdown compliant files.
 It is similar in aim to [jekyll][] and [hyde][], but with a smaller scope and much less elegance.

-It is mostly UNIX based.
+It is entirely UNIX based.
 The current version uses [peg-multimarkdown from Fletcher Peney][mmd].

-It is a nameless and horrible assemblage of bash, sed, cat, echo, date, mkdir etc... which uses almost no variable.
+It is a nameless and horrible assemblage of bash, sed, cat, echo, date, mkdir etc... which uses _bash macros_ and almost no variable.

 ### First time usage: